Using the new Generate Background AI in Photoshop

-Generate Background is a new Photoshop feature powered by Adobe Firefly that lets you quickly remove the background from a photo and replace it with a new background generated by AI.
-Here's how to use it.
+Photoshop 2025 adds a new Generate Background feature, powered by Adobe Firefly, that lets you quickly remove the background from a photo and replace it with an entirely new background generated by AI.
+Here's how to use it!

 Download the PDF: Using Generate Background AI in Photoshop

-Generate Background is a new generative AI feature in Photoshop (beta) that lets you quickly remove the background from a photo and replace it with an entirely new background generated by Adobe Firefly.
+Generate Background is a new generative AI feature in Photoshop 2025 that lets you quickly remove the background from a photo and replace it with an entirely new background generated by Adobe Firefly.

 Generate Background uses Photoshop’s Remove Background feature (also powered by AI) to instantly select your subject and remove the background.
 You then enter a description of the new background as a prompt, click Generate, and your new background appears.
-Adobe Firefly can even match the lighting and colors of the new background to your main subject so the overall scene looks natural.
+Adobe Firefly can even match the lighting, shadows, colors and perspective of the new background to your main subject so the overall scene looks natural.

 Which Photoshop version do I need?